ethereum/fe/docs/src/user-guide/tutorials/auction.md

 >> 100000000000000000000 // 100 ETH in wei
 ```

 Now you can repeat this process, outbidding the initial bid from another address and check the `higyhest_bidder()` and `highest_bid()` to confirm.
-Do this a few times, then call `end_auction()` to see the value of the highest bid get transferred tot he `beneficiary_addr`.
+Do this a few times, then call `end_auction()` to see the value of the highest bid get transferred to the `beneficiary_addr`.
 You can always check the balance of each address using:

 ```sh
 cast balance <address>
 ```

-Ands check whether the auction open time has expired using
+And check whether the auction open time has expired using

 ```sh
 cast <contract-address> "check_ended()"